haoxins/haoxins.github.io/2022/kubernetes-in-action-2nd-1.md

       value: kiada
 ```

-* Since *environment variables* values must be
+* Since environment variables values must be
-  *strings*, you must enclose values that aren't
+  strings, you must enclose values that aren't
-  strings in *quotes* to prevent the YAML parser
+  strings in quotes to prevent the YAML parser
   from treating them as anything
   other than a string.